The Bankrate promise

 If you hit another person’s vehicle and do not have insurance, you will be fully responsible for compensating the other driver for their medical expenses and vehicle repairs.
-According to the National Safety Council (NSC), the average cost of an accident with property damage only costs $4,600.
-With a possible injury, the cost rises to $23,400.
+According to the National Safety Council (NSC), the average cost of a property-damage only accident is $5,700.
+With a possible injury, the average cost rises to $24,000.
 You could also get sued by the other driver, which could also make you responsible for legal fees.

 Even if you get hit by another driver, there are still consequences for not having insurance.
 First, there is no guarantee that the other driver’s insurance will cover the full extent of your losses, so you could end up paying out-of-pocket.
 When you file the claim, you will have to disclose that you do not have insurance, which means you could subject yourself to the state-mandated fines for being uninsured.

 Driving without car insurance is illegal, and so is providing false insurance information.
 If you provide fraudulent policy information or fake proof of insurance, you will likely face serious legal consequences.
 In Rhode Island, this can include fines as well as jail time.
 Insurance fraud laws are different in every state.
 But no matter where you are driving, you should expect to pay a fine and potentially have your license suspended.
 The penalties could be more severe depending on your driving record and insurance history.